 - The additional schedules are linked to the core statements upon their completion

-- In this financial modeling course, we will build a step by step integrated financial model of Colgate Palmolive from scratch.
+- In this financial modeling guide, we will build a step by step integrated financial model of Colgate Palmolive from scratch.

-#1 – Financial Modeling – Project the Historicals
+#1 – Financial Modeling in Excel – Project the Historicals

 Step 1A – Download Colgate’s 10K Reports